So you've just won a new client (yay!) — now what?

 As an agency, signing on to a new client is an absolute delight.
 Even if it's a daily occurrence, the excitement never wanes!

-You can give new clients a great first impression of your agency, build stronger client relationships from the get-go, and provide winning client experience that makes them want to return again and again.
+You can give new clients a great first impression of your agency, build a strong agency-client relationship from the get-go, and provide a winning experience starting with the client onboarding checklist that makes them want to return again and again.